brentrobbins/graphene-modal/README.md

 # Support

 Currently this modal has been tested and is supported on the following browsers and devices:
-- Official list coming soon (essentiall it's IE10+)
+- Official list coming soon (essentially it's IE10+)

 The modal is unsupported for:
 - IE9 and older